 The entire attraction is thoroughly cleaned daily.
 Staff will be adhering to a comprehensive hygiene policy.

 Doors and windows will be kept open as much as possible for ventilation.

 When you arrive

-Please arrive at your given timeslot and join the socially distanced queue along the fence outside DIG (St Saviour’s Church).
-Please remain 2 metres from other groups (using the stickers on the ground).
+Please arrive at your given timeslot and join the socially distanced queue outside the church along the pavement.
+Please remain 1 metre from other groups.

 At your timeslot, groups will be invited inside one at a time.

 All our staff wear face coverings unless exempt.
 We strongly encourage you to wear a face-covering throughout your visit for the safety of other visitors and our staff.